mxdpeep/linux-bash-scripts/README.md

 ==============================

-Feel free to contact me with tips, additions or bug fixies at <git@mxd.cz>.
+Feel free to contact me with tips, additions or bug fixes at <git@mxd.cz>.

 backup-home.sh